 An initial sketch of how bases could be shown, along with some sequencing quality information

 However, my insight was that our users don't need a sequence explorer.
 They needed to make a decision about each sample, based on what evidence they had.
-That distinction drove every design decision.
-Rather than build a viewer that puts sequence exploration front and center, I went with a "mini" viewer: a focused, contextual display that surfaces the delta between what they actually built and what they were hoping to build, aka their reference.
+That distinction drove my design decisions.
+Rather than build a viewer that puts sequence exploration front and center, I went with a "mini" viewer: a focused, contextual display that surfaces the delta between what they actually had in the tube and what they were intending to build, aka their reference.

 Typically the first question is, "What's different from my reference?"
-Any mismatches are prominently flagged prominently, and correspondingly highlighted in the base viewer.
+Any mismatches are flagged prominently, and correspondingly highlighted in the base viewer.
 Users can click through each one to see what mutation occurred.
-Due to our sequencing technology, some called mutations were likely sequencing artifacts: we made sure to mark those accordingly.
+Due to our sequencing technology, some called mutations were likely sequencing artifacts: we marked those separately (in blue) from real mismatches (red) and provided user education on what this meant.

 While the focus was on the mismatch areas, it was still important to let people see other parts of the sequence to contextualize the mismatch.
 A scrollable and scrubbable text string lets users investigate upstream and downstream, as well as copy + paste their updated sequence into their design software.

 I also added an amino acid track to show what translational effect a mutation would have.
-This clearly highlighted if a mutation was silent and would have no downstream effect, or if it had a larger effect such as an early stop codon.
+This made it very obvious if a mutation was silent and would have no downstream effect, or if it caused an early stop codon and would have a large effect.

 I tucked the sequence quality information as a track above the bases, and showed confidence scores for each base call at each position.
 It's a lot of information that most scientists don't look for until digging deeper, so I chose to show it only on hover in the visualizer.